 And at any point in that time before your son was born, did you have any inkling that perhaps that version of your lifestyle wasn’t sustainable?

 Ah, I’m just thinking back.
 No, not really.
 I used to feel guilty if I wasn’t doing something.
 So, you know, I loved multitasking.
-I thought that I was good at multitasking and Ah, ah, and as as, as you’ll see, my whole life was really about if I got ill, let’s just fix it so that I can get back out there and keep doing and being busy.
+I thought that I was good at multitasking and Ah, ah, and as, as you’ll see, my whole life was really about if I got ill, let’s just fix it so that I can get back out there and keep doing and being busy.

 It’s kind of a bit of the thrill of the chase, once you achieve that, and you look back and you go, Okay, well, I, I achieved that.
 And it’s not as amazing as I was getting here.
-It wasn’t amazing as the challenges the challenges I had to overcome.
-So it’s kind of a lesson of of the journey rather than the destination, would you say?
+It wasn’t amazing as the challenges I had to overcome.
+So it’s kind of a lesson of the journey rather than the destination, would you say?

-Yeah, and I think I mean, I know we’re jumping to now but I’ve now leanred that multitasking is not the right way to go.
+Yeah, and I think I mean, I know we’re jumping to now but I’ve now learned that multitasking is not the right way to go.
 Because it means that you’re never really present in what you’re doing.
 If you can focus on one particular task at a time, and you can really focus and do it well, then life is just so much more enjoyable.